hpoul/string_literal_finder/packages/string_literal_finder/README.md

 # string_literal_finder

-Simple command line application to find non translated string literals in dart code.
+Simple command line application and **analyzer plugin** to find non translated string literals in dart code.
 Makes sure when localizing your app that you externalized all strings.

 Tries to be smart about ignoring specific strings.